kriszyp/lmdb-js/README.md

 This library has minimal, tightly-controlled, and maintained dependencies to ensure stability, security, and efficiency.
 It supports both native ESM and CJS usage.

-This library was formerly known as "lmdb-store", but "lmdb-js" better represents the broad purpose of being the cross-platform LMDB JavaScript library.
-This package has replaced the previously deprecated (LevelDOWN) `lmdb` package in the NPM package registry, but existing versions of that library are [still available](https://www.npmjs.com/package/lmdb/v/0.2.0).

 ## Design

 This library handles translation of JavaScript values, primitives, arrays, and objects, to and from the binary storage of LMDB keys and values with highly optimized native C++ code for breakneck performance.
 It supports multiple types of JS values for keys and values, making it easy to use idiomatic JS for storing and retrieving data in LMDB.